zafersafa007/zenIDE-Gui/README.md

-sssssssssssscratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+ssssssssssuejdudwejxuf4jdefujsscratch-gui modified for use in [TurboWarp](https://turbowarp.org/)

 ## Setup